Of all the crises of the day, the “sleep debt” crisis is one of the strangest.

 Though melatonin steals the spotlight, as far as natural sleep supplements go, L-tryptophan and magnesium are also key to a good night’s rest, because of their significant benefits on cognitive stress and muscle relaxation, respectively.

-Combined, melatonin, L-tryptophan, and magnesium work together to support a healthy, sleep-friendly neurochemical environment while also soothing muscular and connective tissue for better cellular renewal and repair.
+Combined, melatonin, and magnesium, and L-tryptophan work together to support a healthy, sleep-friendly neurochemical environment while also soothing muscular and connective tissue for better cellular renewal and repair.

 What’s more, Performance Lab® Sleep encapsulates its all-natural formula in plant-based NutriCaps®, a patented capsule constructed out of fermented tapioca (pullulan)… and that’s it—no harsh synthetics or artificial additives.
 Only clean, green ingredients delivered in clean, green capsules.